netlify/markdown-to-sanity/bin/blogs/2015-10-26-introducing-smarter-redirects.md

 relatedposts:
   - Netlify Milestones on the road to 1 Million Devs
 tags:
-  - netlify
+  - Netlify
-  - news
+  - News
-  - features
+  - Features
 topics:
   - news
 ---